Boulogne-sur-Mer tourism & sightseeing

 2000 years ago Boulogne was the main port for Roman trading activity with England, and today it is still the most important fishing port in France.
 Despite the opening of the channel tunnel and reduced ferry passenger volumes Boulogne is also still an important cross-channel ferry port, bringing visitors and holidaymakers from the UK.

-Often bypassed by visitors heading further south in France, Boulogne is an attractive resort with nice sandy beaches close to hand, and a visit is recommended.
+Often bypassed by visitors heading further south in France, Boulogne is a pleasant resort with nice sandy beaches close to hand, and a visit is worthwhile.
 It is the old town around the ramparts, castle and cathedral that a visit will focus.

 Inside the cathedral it is also the view into the 101 metre high dome from below that is the highlight.
 The substantial crypt below the cathedral holds the treasury, with many decorative items in gold and silver.